SoniaVadhnani/calculator-behavior/addition.md

 ## Scenario: Addition of two positive numbers

-Given - The calculator is turned on.
+Given - The calculator is ON.

 When -  I type in "positive number"
 And I press "plus"